rakshitgogia/projects/todolist/README.md

   ```

 ### examples:
-Add a task with a name and optionally witha priority and due date
+Add a task with a name and optionally witha priority and due date:

-Tasks are sorted by priority and then by due date
+(Tasks are sorted by priority and then by due date)
  ```
 python3 todolist.py -n "My first task"